natalie-kate/music_to_my_ears/README.md

     - I chose to use Github, so you have to search and connect to your github repository.

-    - Click enable automatic deployment, below that in manual deploy section, you can pick and deploy a branch to ensure everything is et up correctly.
+    - Click enable automatic deployment, below that in manual deploy section, you can pick and deploy a branch to ensure everything is set up correctly.

       ![Image showing manual deployment](docs/readme-assets/readme-images/manual_deploy.png)

+    - You will now need to migrate and create superuser as above in Setting Up Project section.

 ## Credits